FilipJenko/headmodelling/README.txt

-this is an example of processing one scan scan folder - .obj and .jpg file of the scan coordsTest.txt - test output functionsFinal - functions used gitTest - running script
+this is an example of processing one scan scan folder - .obj and .jpg file of the scan actuallySelectingColors - selecting color masks to use in the script; in it I used %matplotlib widget which I had some difficulties installing; it is used for spinning a 3D scatter plot; the line can be deleted coordsTest.txt - test output functionsFinal - functions used
-Standard_Optodes.txt - coordinates of the montage to align to actuallySelectingColors - selecting color masks to use in the script; in it I used %matplotlib widget which I had some difficulties installing; it is used for spinning a 3D scatter plot; the line can be deleted
+Standard_Optodes.txt - coordinates of the montage to align to testScript - running script

 montage needed:
 when you have a montage you want, you should add the reference points to the montage; this can be done in NIRSite: first load your montage, add reference points as optodes labeled as other: Nz, Iz, Rpa, Lpa and Cz should be labeled as  O01, O02, O03, O04, O05 in order